telerik/winforms-docs/spellchecker/localization.md

 {{endregion}}

-To apply the custom localization provider, instantiate and assign it to the current localization provider: #_[C#] Assigning the Current Localization Provider_
+To apply the custom localization provider, instantiate and assign it to the current localization provider:

+#### Assigning the Current Localization Provider

 {{source=..\SamplesCS\SpellChecker\SpellCheckerLocalization.cs region=localizeSpellChecker}}
 {{source=..\SamplesVB\SpellChecker\SpellCheckerLocalization.vb region=localizeSpellChecker}}